 Purchase 3: REIT SALE

-I managed to purchase 42 shares of Realty Income Corporation (O) at $55.55 (which is close to REIT expert Brad Thomas Fair Value.
+I managed to purchase 42 shares of Realty Income Corporation (O) at $55.55 (which is close to REIT expert Brad Thomas’s Fair Value.

-In total I have increased my dividend income by $200.
+In total, I have increased my dividend income by $200.
 I´m easily going to make my goal for 2017 now.
 What´s next?
-Just sit, relax and COLLECT dividends OF COURCE!
+Just sit, relax and COLLECT dividends OF COURSE!
 What are you doing right now?
 Join the discussion and tell us your top picks right now!

-If you like posts like this, go subscribe to my blog =)
+If you like posts similar to this, click subscribe to my blog =)